House Rules: Simplification the Autistic Way

 Field Rest

 8 hours in a non-safe location.
 Automatically get maximum value for any rolled hit dice at end of rest.
+Does not provide Long Rest benefits.

 Long Rest